- trusted supplier since 1959

 Power Amplifiers

-T2000 Series systems utilize high efficiency "SAI Series" Class D power amplifiers.
+T2000 Series systems utilize high efficiency SC-Series class D power amplifiers.
 These amplifiers are built as complete power centers including EMI shielded console, 3 phase line filtering, full featured control panel, integrated safety interlocks, DC field supply and interconnect cabling with military grade connectors.
-The amplifiers are completely air-cooled and modular in design, configured from 60 up to 480 KVA.
-The compact design accommodates up to 120 KVA output in a single bay console.
+The amplifiers are completely air-cooled and modular in design, configured from 125 up to 725 KVA.
+The compact design accommodates up to 125 KVA output in a single bay console.

 For installations combined with environmental temperature chambers, a remote interface allows automatic system startup from a single contact closure.
-All SAI Series amplifiers are direct-coupled to the shaker and require no transformer tap re-connections or special switching circuits to achieve full rated system performance.
-SAI Series amplifiers are also often supplied as replacements for older style or less efficient amplifiers.
+All SC Series amplifiers are direct-coupled to the shaker and require no transformer tap re-connections or special switching circuits to achieve full rated system performance.
+SC Series amplifiers are also often supplied as replacements for older style or less efficient amplifiers.